dftfeDevelopers/dftfe-api/cppapi/README.md

 * dftfeWrapper object can be deleted using the *clear* member function.

-* The following two static function calls are mandatory to use the API: *globalHandlesInitialize* just after MPI_Init and *globalHandlesFinalize* just before MPI_Finalize and after deleting all dftfeWrapper objects.
+* The following two static member function calls of dftfeWrapper class are mandatory to use the API: *globalHandlesInitialize* just after MPI_Init and *globalHandlesFinalize* just before MPI_Finalize and after deleting all dftfeWrapper objects.

 cpp API demo example